Azure/Azure-Sentinel-Notebooks/sentinel-lake-notebooks/retroactive-hunting-notebook/README.md

 - **CommonSecurityLogs**: Table for collecting events in the Common Event format from different security sources.

 ### Required Customer Input:
 - **WORKSPACE_NAME**: Customer Log Analytics workspace name.
 This will be used for retrieving indicator and log data, as well as for outputing match results.
-If 'None' is provided then the notebook will look for the first log analytics workspace that is not the Sentinel generated 'default' workspace.
+If None is provided then the notebook will look for the first log analytics workspace that is not the Sentinel generated "System tables" workspace.
+This is a string variable and must be wrapped in quotes.
 - **LOOKBACK_DAYS**: 14-365.
 Lookback time period for logs matching.
 Default 30.
 - **MATCH_MODE**: Which ThreatIntelIndicators to match against which logs: current (TI valid now), loose (ignore validity).
 Default "current".
 - Enabled the log sources that you would like to match against under the `LOG SOURCE TOGGLES - SUPPORTED` section.